dfinance/dnode/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

-**THIS IS VERY EARLY WORK IN PROGRESS, NOT FOR TESTNET/PRODUCTION USAGE**

 Dfinance Blockchain (DN) is based on [Cosmos SDK](https://github.com/cosmos/cosmos-sdk).

 This is work in progress, yet it supports the following features: